cockroachdb/docs/src/current/v23.1/changefeed-messages.md

 - [Delete messages](#delete-messages): The format of messages when a row is deleted.
 - [Schema changes](#schema-changes): The effect of schema changes on a changefeed.
 - [Garbage collection](#garbage-collection-and-changefeeds): How protected timestamps and garbage collection interacts with running changefeeds.
-- [Avro](#avro): The limitations and type mapping when creating a changefeed using Avro format.
+- [Message formats](#message-formats): The limitations and type mapping when creating a changefeed with different message formats.

 {{site.data.alerts.callout_info}}
 {% include {{page.version.version}}/cdc/types-udt-composite-general.md %}